frconor-ebook/meditations/_posts/2025-04-17-easter-faith.md

 We find that we are knocking on doors of hearts that are closed.
 Maybe, over time, with the grace of God, Our Lord will come in there---and also, to our own hearts that may be closed a little bit in certain areas that need to be more open.

-Or, if there are areas of our life where we are sort of hiding away like the apostles were, Our Lord invites us to have a deep impact on our environment, on society, and on people.
+Or, if there are areas of our life where we are sort of hiding away like the apostles were, Our Lord invites us to have a deep impact on our environment, on society, on people.

 We have to let Him come through those closed doors and lead us out from behind those places to the great horizons that He has planned for us.
 And so, "He came."